-In the 12th century Orkney Islands were inhabited by Norse people speaking in the now extinct Norn language.
-Local governors – Earls of Orkney – were apointed by the King of Norway.
-This was the time when the role of Norse people in the history of Europe was changing – they were not a perypheral threat to the Christian Europe anymore, they were a part of it now.
+In the 12th century the Orkney Islands were inhabited by Norse people speaking in the now extinct Norn language.
+Local governors – Earls of Orkney – were appointed by the King of Norway.
+This was the time when the role of Norse people in the history of Europe was changing – they were not a peripheral threat to Christian Europe anymore, they were a part of it now.

 Christianity reached these northern islands already in the 6th century, before the Norse and first Christian chapels were built here.
 With the arrival of Norse Christianity declined but in the late 10th century though it returned here, now as a religion of Norse people.

 Magnus Erlendsson was the Earl of Orkney in 1106 – 1115.
 As many Norse did, he raided the coasts of Scotland, although, according to Norse tales he had comparatively gentle and devout Christian.
 During his rule islands experienced the struggle between Magnus and his cousin Haakon – for most time peaceful but at the end, it turned into feud and Haakon ordered the death of Magnus around 1115 – 1118.

 After his death locals reported miracles linked to his grave and, in spite of family feuds, it was decided that it would be beneficial to canonize him.
 An influential local clergyman William the Old initially did not believe in the stories of locals but then changed his mind and became a devout supporter of the cult of Magnus.
 Thus in 1136 William (now in the status of Bishop of Orkney) canonized St.Magnus.

 William ordered to bring the relics of St.Magnus to Kirkwall (then a small settlement named Kirkjuvágr) from the place of his death on Egilsay island.